JamesShelley/jshelley-uk/src/content/pages/index.md

   ctaText: About me
   ctaLink: /about
 ---
-C# / .NET Software Engineer currently working at <https://www.greenwoodcampbell.com>
+C# / .NET Software Engineer currently working at Greenwood Campbell